 Online-sourced breast milk can carry diseases.

-Just like any fluid secreted by the human body, breast milk can contain bacteria and viruses.
+First, just like any fluid secreted by the human body, breast milk can contain bacteria and viruses.
 Milk banks always screen their providers for diseases before accepting any batch while online breast milk stores have no such facility.

 Breast milk spoils very easily and can build up bacteria even before complete spoilage.

 According to the study, only nine out of the 101 samples they had tested from online sellers did not contain any bacteria.
-Seventy four percent of all the samples tested contained gram-negative bacteria and viral colonies.
+Seventy-four percent of all the samples tested contained gram-negative bacteria and viral colonies.
 All these mean that breast milk providers do not know how to properly store their breast milk.

 Online-sourced breast milk can contain fillers.